alvarobartt/serving-tensorflow-models/README.md

 ## :open_file_folder: Dataset

-The dataset that is going to be used to train the image classification model is Alien VS Predator, which is a small Kaggle dataset which contains a collection of
+The dataset that is going to be used to train the image classification model is "The Simpsons Characters Data", which is a big Kaggle dataset that contains RGB images of some of the main The Simpsons characters including Homer, Marge, Bart, Lisa, Maggie, Barney, and much more.
-RGB images of both aliens and predators from the popular movie series "Alien vs. Predator" from the director Paul W. S. Anderson.

-This dataset contains 2 classes for Aliens and Predators and both classes contain up to 247 images for training in JPG format and with an approximate size of 250x250px, and the same for validation, but just with 100 images.
+This dataset contains 42 classes of The Simpsons characters, with an unbalanced number of samples per class, and a total of 20935 training images in JPG format and the images contain different sizes, but as all of them are small, we will be resizing them to 64x64px when training the model.

 ![](https://raw.githubusercontent.com/alvarobartt/serving-tensorflow-models/master/images/data.jpg)

-You can find the complete dataset under the `dataset/` directory in this repository and also in Kaggle at https://www.kaggle.com/pmigdal/alien-vs-predator-images
+You can find the complete dataset under the `dataset/` directory in this repository and also in Kaggle at https://www.kaggle.com/alexattia/the-simpsons-characters-dataset even though the Kaggle page is not updated.

 ---